K&J Magnetics mascot, Joe Magneato

 We were going to end the story here, but couldn't resist one more belt-clip example.
 We just had to try making a magnetic belt clip for an iPhone.
 A specially designed holder uses magnets and a ledge to support an iPhone onto a belt clip.
 The 3D-printed iPhone case incorporates a magnet glued onto the backside.
 It works nicely!

 Exposure to strong magnetic fields can upset the calibration of the compass sensor in the iPhone.
-From Apple's Case Design Guidelines document:
+From Apple's case design guidelines document:

 Sensor Considerations